-So, You Want to Be a Landlord
+Do You Need a License to Be a Landlord?

 Does the Property Comply With Safety Conditions?

-It must also be checked by a Gas Safe engineer to ensure there are no leaks and that it is safe to live there.
+The property must also be checked by a Gas Safe engineer to ensure there are no leaks and that it is safe to live there.
 A copy of this certificate must also be given to the tenants prior to their moving in.
 Electrical safety checks aren’t mandator but it is a good idea to get one, and to ensure any portable appliances are PAT tested.

 Smoke alarms on each landing and a carbon monoxide detector in rooms where there is a fire, are also mandatory.
 Fire restrictions are even tougher in an HMO and where there must also be a fire extinguisher, safety blankets and regular fire drills with all residents involved.